 What is a Safe Environment for Seniors with Memory Loss?

 Creating a safe environment for your loved one with memory loss can be difficult.
 On one hand you want to make sure they are safe and out of harm’s way, but at the same time you don’t want to take away their independence.
 Finding a retirement community that can easily adapt and change to your loved one’s growing special needs is important and that is exactly what you get at Village Green.
+Our community here will also help your loved one avoid isolation during difficult times.

 Village Green offers a wide variety of amenities and services that not only keep seniors with memory loss safe, but also enhance and improve their lives.
 All our residents have access to nursing and care staff who can help with medical issues and who provide non-intrusive daily check-ins.
 All meals and snacks are provided which allows your loved one to follow a healthy diet while eliminating common safety problems that can occur while cooking.